Facilities and Equipment

 - circular dichroism spectrometer, AVIV 410

-- a molecular modeling and visualization facility using GAUSSIAN software
+- molecular modeling and visualization facility using GAUSSIAN software

 - infrared and ultraviolet/visible spectrophotometers